Iqra-Mohamed-Git/Design-Sprint-3/README.md

 --->

 <!--- TITLE --->
-# <DeviceName>
+# Collapsible Water Gun Stand
 <!--- Should match the name of the GitHub repository.
 Choose something descriptive rather than whimsical.  --->

 ## Overview
 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
-The <DeviceName> is an assistive technology device that <INSERT DESCRIPTION FROM THE OUTLINE OF The DEVICE>.
+The Collapsible Water Gun Stand is an assistive technology device that uses a switch to trigger the water gun to shoot water.
+The water gun sits on top of a stand that was 3D printed.

-<MODIFY LINE AS NECESSARY> The device is comprised of off-the-shelf electronics and 3D printed parts.
+<MODIFY LINE AS NECESSARY> The device is comprised of an off-the-shelf water gun that was adapted to fit our needs and 3D printed parts.

-The <DeviceName> is open assistive technology (OpenAT).
+The Collapsible Water Gun Stand is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

 The overall cost of materials is about $<MaterialCost> (plus $<ShippingCost> for component shipping).